Volcano

 Spreading plate margins

 Areas of the Earth where plates move away from each other are called spreading or divergent plate margins.
-In these areas, volcanic eruptions are usually gentle extrusions of basaltic lava.
+In these areas, volcanic eruptions are usually gentle extrusions of lava.
 Most of these eruptions occur underwater where magma rises from great depth below to fill the space created by seafloor spreading.
-This occurs at a rate of about 10 centimetres a year.

 Subducting plate margins

 At subducting plate margins, one plate is pushed under a neighbouring plate as they squeeze together.
 In these margins, wet sediment and seawater is forced down in addition to the old, weathered plate.
-The addition of this sediment and seawater creates andesitic or rhyolitic lava and more violent eruptions containing ash.
-These volcanoes form classic cone shapes.
+As the plate is forced down it heats up and the addition of sediment and seawater reduces the melting temperature of the surrounding material, resulting in the generation of magma.

 Hotspot volcanoes